Did you know that aquarium-watching can reduce anxiety and stress? To make it even more enjoyable, consider adding a mix of fish to your tank.

 These types of fish are predators and enjoy chasing their prey.
 Some carnivorous fish are scavengers, feeding on insects, crustaceans, and larvae.

 If you have a carnivorous fish, they will need a protein-filled diet.
 You can either pick up meat or live fish for them to eat.
-Examples of meat-eating fish include killifish, pipefish, or piranhas.
+Examples of meat-eating fish include killifish, pipefish, piranhas, and even betta fish.

 How Much Protein?